 So, to perk things up a little I put Bohemian Blue in touches around the edges, blending it in.
 It helped.
 I waxed and buffed and… hated it.
 It just looked a little flat.
 No real excitement, no zing!

 Which, of course, that meant I just let it sit for days, okay, a week, staring at it and mulling it over.
 It wasn’t all bad.
-There were
+There were some great looking sections!

 Next steps then were to brighten a few sections up with some Seaglass (a lighter turquoise) and to add green.
 Not just any green though, a lovely bluey green that I made by mixing relatively even parts of Bohemian Blue and Queen Bee (a golden yellow).
 I didn’t want solid swaths of this colour, I wanted it to float across the blues, almost like fronds of seaweed drifting with the current.
 Since the piece had been waxed the paint was able to flow more readily across the surface, which was also aided with some judicious spritzing of water from my spray bottle.